• Join the Club!

 • Prepare your ingredients.
 Cook and chop the chicken.
 Shred the cheese.
 Prepare the "Cream of" soup, if you're using homemade.
 Tear or cut the tortillas.
 Measure out the other things.

-• Whisk together the soup and sour cream in a large mixing bowl.
+• Whisk together the soup, sour cream, and milk in a large mixing bowl.
 Then add the chicken, 1 cup cheese, onion, chiles, jalapeños, and tortillas.
 Stir well to combine.

-• Transfer the mixture to a greased 9x13-inch baking dish or single-serve gratin dishes.
+• Transfer the mixture to a greased 9×13-inch baking dish or single-serve gratin dishes.
+Top with the remaining 1 cup of shredded cheese.

 • Bake 1 hour at 350° until hot and bubbly.
 Adjust baking time for gratin dishes.
 Check after 30 minutes.